 - Mangueshi Temple

-21kms from Panaji, the main deity here is an incarnation at Shiva housed in a 450 year old complex which draws tourists because of its exquisite elegant architecture and stunning 7 storey lamp tower.
+21kms from Panaji, the main deity here is an incarnation at Shiva housed in a 450-year-old complex which draws tourists because of its exquisite elegant architecture and stunning 7 story lamp tower.
 The temple also hosts various festivals like Diwali, Rama Navami and so much more.